functorcode/SampleCode/web/vpsSetup/README.md

 sudo ./stop.sh

 <h4>But before you run the script </h4>
    _Before you blindly run the script, you should look at configuration files for Nginx and modify it according to your need.
-Read Nginx section below._
+Read Nginx section below._ __Everything should work off the shelf except modifying few parameters in ./nginx/default__

   _Moreover, you can also change configuration for mysql and php if given configuration file does not suit to your need.Read Mysql and Php5 section below._